GothenburgBitFactory/flod/src/README.md

 A queue is a directory, in which event files are placed.

     my_queue/*
-    my_queue/processing/*
+    my_queue/active/*
     my_queue/archive/*
+    my_queue/failed/*

-An event file would be composed and written in a work directory, then moved into the 'my_queue' directory.
-It would not be written directly into 'my_queue', because that could be processed before the write completes.
-This means queues should be only writable by the owner, which is the user running flod, which will prevent this problem.
+An event file is composed and written in a work directory, then moved into the 'my_queue' directory.
+It is not written directly into 'my_queue', which could mean it is processed before the write completes.
+Queues are only writable by the owner, which is the user running flod.

-An event will sit in the queue until it is processed, which is an unspecified time, and dependent on whether the queue processor is running.
+An event will sit in the queue until it is processed, which is dependent on whether the queue processor is running and whether the queue is hooked.
 The queue is therefore a spool.

-When an event file is to be processed, it is moved into the 'my_queue/processing' directory.
+When an event file is processed, it is moved into the 'my_queue/active' directory.
 On successful completion, it moves into 'my_queue/archive'.
-On error it moves back to 'my_queue'.
+On error it moves to 'my_queue/failed'.

 ## What is an event file?